FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 When it comes to water filters there are plenty of companies to choose from.
 Over the last few years, it seems almost everyone has been trying to capitalize on the need for a small and reliable water filter that is as budget friendly as possible.

 Some of you may have read my reviews on the Survivor Filter already and be familiar with it.
 The Lifestraw has been around longer and plenty of fellow preppers have a few of these on hand.
 At our place we keep one in the truck just in case we get caught out somewhere.

-At under $20 it was a good deal at the time and 264 gallons of filtration (Lifestraw recently updated this to 1,000 gallons) is more than enough to do if two people are trying to make it home.
+At under the price it was a good deal at the time and 264 gallons of filtration (Lifestraw recently updated this to 1,000 gallons) is more than enough to do if two people are trying to make it home.

 After trying out the Survivor Filter (full review here!) it got me thinking that the Lifestraw (Full review here!) was good when it came out but there are better options for your money out there.
 In this post I am going to compare the Lifestraw to the Survivor filter so you can make a more informed decision when buying this style of filter.

 Filters: Bacteria and Protozoa.
 This includes E-Coli and Giardia.
 Lifestraw has been tested and found to filter out 99.9999% of bacteria and 99.9% of Protozoa.

 Filtration Level: 0.2 microns reduces the turbidity of water.
 This is particularly important when getting water out of lakes, swamps, or after rain or large snow melts.

 Lifespan Of Filter: Originally reported to be 1000 Liters or 264 gallons.
 Lifestraw now says that tests indicate their filters are good for 4,000 liters or around 1,000 gallons.
 Their website indicates that the larger claim is true even if you have bought one of their earlier straws.

 Replacement Filters Available: Lifestraws do not have replacements.
 You have to buy another complete Lifestraw